fishj123/gatsby-blog/src/blogs/ten-tips-for-debugging.md

 <br><br>
 **Walk away**

 This is the best piece of debugging advice I have.
 I can’t tell you how many times I’ve spent hours on one single error and then realised what the solution was once I stopped trying to debug it.
-Taking a 15-minute break to go for a walk does wonders for your mind.
+Taking a 15-minute break to go for a walk does wanders for your mind.
 There’s something about letting your mind wonder that speeds up the process of landing on a solution.
 I now try to limit myself to no longer than one hour of debugging – if I can’t find the answer after an hour then I take a short break to clear my head before coming back to the computer.
 <br><br>
 **Ask for help**